- Super Nova: astronomical rise saw her become a household name within just two years of going on stage

 - Farewell Again (1937)

 Soon after Pen died, his father, industrialist Sir Charles Tennyson, wrote a biography of his eldest son “for family and intimate friends.”
 In December 1943, it was published in a limited run, “because many who read it felt that there should be available, in more permanent form, a record of a remarkable character and career.”
 Dedicated to His Mother and Nova / “Gratias”, it contains unique photos and much fascinating info, detailing with great love and care the filmmaker’s formative years and influences.
 Copies are fairly easy to locate and many are inscribed to their recipients from his parents or the author; mine is to “G.W.X. from CT – with gratitude”.
 Later, Pen’s parents presented Dawn (1921), a sculpture by Sir William Reid Dick, to the Tate Gallery in memory of their son.

 “In life few achieve the full expression of the spirit, compassed as we are by the world and its implications.
 But if the spirit be set upon high things then in death it will be without fear.” – Penrose Tennyson

 There Ain’t No Justice (1939)

 This working class drama, set in the world of amateur boxing and organised crime, is based on the eponymous 1937 novel by James Curtis, better known for his gritty, harder-hitting 1938 novel They Drive by Night.
-He adapted the latter himself for a seminal British noir of the same name the following year, not to be confused with the unrelated 1940 American noir of the same title, starring Humphrey Bogart.
+He adapted the latter himself for a seminal British noir of the same name the following year, not to be confused with the unrelated 1940 American noir with the same title, starring Humphrey Bogart.